Man Group shares soar on earnings, dividend hike, share buyback

 The results cap a year of upheaval at one of the world's biggest hedge fund managers that saw it cut staff, replace a host of managers including the chief executive, and merge some strategies to boost the fund and company performance and stop clients taking their money elsewhere.

-The company said it took in $700 million in fresh cash in the three months to December 31, matching a performance in the previous quarter that had broken two straight years of outflows.
+The company said it took in $700 million (420 million pounds) in fresh cash in the three months to December 31, matching a performance in the previous quarter that had broken two straight years of outflows.

 "It's positive on the share repurchase and dividend with good flows in Q4, although the outlook is still uncertain," RBC Capital Markets analyst Peter Lenardos said.